-Performance rights were granted to Mr D Gordon following shareholder approval on 31 August 2012.
-As at 30 June 2012, approximately 4 months has been recognised as remuneration in accordance with Australian Accounting Standards as the service period had commenced in March 2012.
+(1) Performance rights were granted to Mr D Gordon following shareholder approval on 31 August 2012.
+As at 30 June 2012, the fair value was provisionally estimated with approximately 4 months recognised as remuneration in accordance with Australian Accounting Standards as the service period had commenced in March 2012.
+This estimate was revised at the Grant date, 31 August 2012, resulting in a change to the valuation from \$0.4288 to \$0.2853 per performance right.
 The rights were provided at no cost to the recipient.